Ledgerback/DGSF/daoindex/01 WorkingDraft/08 Discussion.md

 	   6. [Data Cooperatives for Pandemic Times - Public Seminar](https://publicseminar.org/essays/data-cooperatives-for-pandemic-times/)
 		  1. “To avoid mission creep, data cooperatives need to adhere to the globally shared definition of what makes an organization a cooperative:”
 	2. Definition should be broad enough to allow others to more narrowly define DAOs for their local contexts?
+1. Outside-in view of assessment
+	1. Reliance on publicly available information

 ## Future Directions